-The City of Boston can recognize this series of places as distinct and leverage many of the strategies and resources described in the Corridor Plan to reposition the city-wide perception of it.
+The City of Boston can recognize this series of places as distinct and leverage many of the strategies and resources described in the Corridor Plan to reposition the citywide perception of it.
 The MBTA is responsible for the link that ties the communities together and the origin of its namesake with the Indigo Line.
 The brand of the rail line is inextricably attached to the brand of the Corridor communities.
 It is important that the brand is reinforced by this type of authority, but in many ways the champions of the Corridor brand must be a part of the community.

 In that regard, other advocates and non-profits have been champions of the Corridor for many years and have worked closely with community groups, residents and businesses.
 One such organization, The Boston Foundation, has realigned its programs as it recognized the close connections between its mission and the needs along the Corridor.
-The Boston Foundation is well-suited and perfectly positioned to advance the brand strategy along with its other broad-reaching and deeply impactful work along the Corridor.
+The Boston Foundation is well-suited and positioned to advance the brand strategy along with its other broad-reaching and high impact work along the Corridor.
 In many ways its work with ArtPlace grants in collaboration with the Dudley Street Neighborhood Initiative (DSNI) has been piloting the Indigo brand in Upham's Corner.

-Other active partners in the Indigo Corridor that could be resources in this effort include Action for Boston Community Development (ABCD), Boston Local Initiatives Support Corporation (LISC), the Boston Public Art Commission, and the Greater Four Corners Action Coalition.
-In many ways the Corridor the biggest asset of the Corridor is such a collection of involved advocates and stewards.
-All of which can become responsible for a portion of the brand strategy.
+Other active partners in the Corridor must all become resources in an expansion of the positive narrative and brand promise including Action for Boston Community Development (ABCD), Boston Local Initiatives Support Corporation (LISC), the Boston Public Art Commission, and the Greater Four Corners Action Coalition.
+In many ways, the Corridor's biggest asset is this collection of involved advocates and stewards.
+All of which can become responsible for a portion of the brand strategy and promote a shared vision for the future.
 If all parts are reinforcing the whole of the Corridor, it leverages a very powerful force.